 As it was, the Soviet’s unmanned Zond 5 spacecraft in September 1968 became the first to fly around the Moon and return safely to the Earth.
 A menagerie of small creatures and plants were on board including two tortoises.

 Three months later the Americans’ Apollo 8 spacecraft repeated the feat but this time with a human crew of three.
-Within months the Americans trumped even this when Neil Armstrong and Buzz Aldrin took the first footsteps on the lunar surface.
+Within months the Americans trumped this when Neil Armstrong and Buzz Aldrin took the first footsteps on the lunar surface.

 Who knows what might have happened had the Soviets beaten the Americans in going round the Moon?
 History may have followed an entirely different trajectory.
-But Korolev’s achievements remain on the record to be admired and celebrated in the Science Museum’s Cosmonauts exhibition.

 Korolev’s anonymity came to an end immediately after his death.
 He was given a state funeral and his ashes interred in the Kremlin’s walls.
-Visitors to the Cosmonauts exhibition can now learn of the man, his life and his launching of the space age in which we still live.